Search This Blog

 George Wallace campaigning in front of the Confederate flag

 Clearly, during the years leading to the adoption of the Williamson County seal, historical memories of the Civil War, the Confederacy, and the Lost Cause had become intertwined with opinions about racial segregation for many.
-That may not have been the motivating factor behind the adoption of the flag on Williamson County's seal.
-However, regardless of the rationale, it is no longer appropriate - and never was - to only honor the flag of the Confederacy while the American flag was left off of the official County seal.
+That may not have been the motivating factor behind adopting the flag on Williamson County's seal.
+However, regardless of the rationale, it is no longer appropriate—and never was—to honor only the flag of the Confederacy while the American flag was left off of the official County seal.

 It is also worth noting that in 1968, America was embroiled in the Vietnam War.
 Men from Williamson County were fighting across the world under that flag.
 Several young Black men came home in body bags - including Pvt.
 Richard Carothers (killed in 1966 and a graduate of Natchez High School), Pvt.
 James Andrew Cunningham (killed in Vietnam in 1967, a 1964 Natchez High School graduate), Pvt Charles Herbert Hardison (died in Vietnam in 1968, enlisted when still a student at Natchez High School), and Spc John Willie Woods Jr (killed in Vietnam in 1966 and captain of the Natchez High School football team his senior year).